Top 5 3rd Quarter Trades of Pr - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco FTSE RAFI US 1000 ETF has a price-earnings ratio of 14.00 and a price-book ratio of 2.23.
+In terms of valuation, Vanguard Mid-Cap ETF has a price-earnings ratio of 16.81 and a price-book ratio of 2.85.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.